 Note: During the year ended 31 December 2020, the Group benefited from the preferential policy of social insurance contribution reduction and exemption during the coronavirus outbreak epidemic.

-6. INCOME TAX EXPENSES (CREDIT)
+6. INCOME TAX EXPENSE

-(i) Income tax expenses (credit) in the consolidated statement of profit or loss represents:
+(a) Income tax expense in the consolidated statement of profit or loss represents: